JuliaLang/julia/doc/stdlib/arrays.rst

 .. function:: cell(dims)

-   Construct an uninitialized cell array (heterogeneous array).
+   Construct an uninitialized cell array (heterogeneous array). ``dims`` can be either a tuple or a series of integer arguments.

 .. function:: zeros(A)